Patients at this hospital have a 'ticket to ride'

 The nurse signs the form and the transporter signs the form.
 (Below the section where the nurse signs the form is a place for comments.)
 The nurse signs both her name and phone number, so if a radiology tech gets the ticket and does not understand something, he knows exactly who to call.
 "That's part of the National Patient Safety Goal — to have the opportunity to ask questions and to have those questions answered," Blanco notes.

 When the patient leaves radiology and goes back to the room, there is a section for the tech to make comments — such as, "IV infiltrated," or "We could not do the test because the patient was too nervous."

 The tech signs his or her name and the transporter signs it again and then sends it back with the patient.
 The nurse who receives the patient has to sign it again, because the ticket goes back to transportation.

 The ticket is used "whenever a patient travels," says Blanco.
 It's good from midnight to midnight.
 If a patient travels a second time during the 24-hour period, on the next trip there is a place for the nurse to put additional comments, and the transporters bring back the same ticket.

-The earliest version of the ticket was used in November 2005.
+The earliest version of the ticket was used last November.
 As of this March, the staff started using the current version.